jrbros/reactriot2017-meethub/README.md

 ## Description

-Meethub is an application (static) listing techs near from your current position (or a position you have chosen) and matching with your languages préferences.
+Meethub is an application (static) listing techs near from your current position (or a position you have chosen) and matching with your languages preferences.

 It uses github api (search/users and users) to match the users, and use both google geoloc api and google places to localize you.